altany/tany4/posts/react-conf-2019.md

 ---
 title: "React Conf 2019"
+subtitle: '"Using React Native to save the world"'
 date: "2019-10-30T20:00:50+0200"
 categories: react conference 2019 react-native talk speaker
 banner: "reactconf-banner.jpg"
 color: "#401b57"
 ---

-# Using React Native to save the world

 Back in October I had the amazing opportunity to speak at the [React Conf 2019](https://conf.reactjs.org) about how we at OLIO are using React Native to save the world.